hexagoncircle/ryan-mulligan-dev/src/blog/external-links-issue-template-options.md

 We can [configure the template chooser](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#configuring-the-template-chooser) with external links and even lock down the ability to create new issues on the repo.
 Create a `config.yml` file in the repo's `.github/ISSUE_TEMPLATE` directory.

-The issue template directory may not exist if templates have not been set up on the repo yet.
-If manually created, the directory should exist at the root of the project.
+The `.github/ISSUE_TEMPLATE` directory may not exist yet if templates have not been configured for the repo.
+If it needs to be manually created, it should live at the root of the project.
 {.callout}

 ```yaml